A classification of neighborhoods around leaves of a singular foliation: Introduction

 Also, there are cases for which the answer to Question \ref{EssentialQuestions} is known.
 If the chosen transverse model $ \mathcal T_0$ is the smallest possible one, \emph{i.e.} the trivial singular foliation of vector fields all equal to $0$, then we are indeed looking for regular foliations admitting $L$ as a leaf.
 It is known that there are as many such regular foliations on a formal neighborhood of $L$ as there are conjugacy classes of group morphisms

 where $ \mathrm{Diff}(\mathbb R^d, 0) $ stands for the group of germs of diffeomorphisms of $\mathbb R^d $ mapping $0$ to itself \cite{GroupoidBasedPrincipalBundles}.
-If the chosen transverse model $ \mathcal T_0$ is the largest possible one, \emph{i.e.} the singular foliation of all vector fields on $ \mathbb R^d$ vanishing at $0$, then we are indeed classifying rank $d$ vector bundles over $L$, \textit{i.e.}\ we are classifying principal $\mathrm{GL}_d(\mathbb R) $-bundle.
+If the chosen transverse model $ \mathcal T_0$ is the largest possible one, \emph{i.e.} the singular foliation of all vector fields on $ \mathbb R^d$ vanishing at $0$, then we are indeed classifying rank $d$ vector bundles over $L$, \textit{i.e.}\ we are classifying principal $\mathrm{GL}_d(\mathbb R) $-bundle over $L$.
 As we will see in Theorem \ref{thm:classificationSimplified}, our classification has these two ingredients above: a group morphism from $\pi_1(L) $ to some group of symmetries, and a finite dimensional principal bundle.

-An obvious sign that a general theory was missing is that for leaves of dimension\footnote{For leaves of dimension one, \textit{i.e.}\ $ \mathbb{S}^1$, it is relatively elementary to see that a local classification is given by conjugacy classes of outer symmetries of the transverse model, see Ex.\ \ref{ex:S1asleaf}.} $2$, for instance the sphere $ \mathbb{S}^2$ and the torus $ \mathbb{T}^2$, the question was open.
+\begin{blue}For leaves of dimension one, \textit{i.e.}\ $ \mathbb{S}^1$, it is also relatively elementary to see that a local classification is given by conjugacy classes of outer symmetries of the transverse model, see Ex.\ \ref{ex:S1asleaf}.\end{blue} For the sphere $ \mathbb{S}^2$, the problem of classification is not that trivial.
+An obvious sign that a general theory was missing is that for the torus $ \mathbb{T}^2$, the question was open.
 Consider for instance the case where the transverse model is given by one of the following two singular foliations on $\mathbb R^2 $:

 Here are natural questions: \begin{enumerate} \item[Q2] {\textbf{a}:} Can the concentric circle singular foliation be the transverse model of a singular foliation on $\rmT \mathbb{S}^2$ admitting $ \mathbb{S}^2$ as a leaf?